Backendless/ui-builder-library/components/bl-innerImageZoom-component/README.md

-# InnerImageZoom
+# Inner Image Zoom

-InnerImageZoom is the component that can be used in Backendless [UI-Builder](https://backendless.com/developers/#ui-builder).
+Inner Image Zoom is the component that can be used in Backendless [UI-Builder](https://backendless.com/developers/#ui-builder).
 It allows the user to apply an image zoom effect inside that image in the application.

 <p align="center">
   <img src="./thumbnail.png" alt="main thumbnail" width="780"/>